GoogleContainerTools/kpt-functions-catalog/functions/go/render-helm-chart/README.md

     releaseName: test
 ```

-For both of the above kustomizations, you can use kustomize v4 to inflate
+For both of the above kustomizations, you can use kustomize v4 to render
 the helm charts with the following command:

 ```shell